Does Folic Acid Affect Thyroid Levels? Understanding the Link

 Nutrients such as folic acid play a role in helping the thyroid function as it should.
 When a nutrient is lacking or missing, it can affect thyroid levels and body functioning.

-The Complex Link Between Folic Acid and Thyroid Levels
+The Link Between Folic Acid and Thyroid Health

-Folate (Vitamin B-9, Folic Acid) is important in red blood cell formation and for healthy cell growth, division, and function.
-It also plays an essential role in DNA synthesis.
+Folic acid is the synthetic form of folate (vitamin B9) and is added to fortified foods or provided in supplement form.
+It plays an important role in red blood cell formation and healthy cell growth, division, and function.
+It is also essential for proper DNA synthesis.

-• Low folic acid levels can lead to an under-active thyroid gland, or hypothyroidism.
+• Low folic acid levels may be associated with an underactive thyroid gland, or hypothyroidism.

-• Hypothyroidism can lead to low folic acid levels.
+• Hypothyroidism may contribute to low folic acid levels.

-Low folate levels may also lead to other health conditions and concerns.
+• Low folate levels may also be associated with other health conditions and concerns.

 does folic acid affect thyroid levels